gneotux/spray-swagger-slick-seed/README.md

         $ cd my-project

-3. Create the database in postgres using the script in {DIRECTORY}/src/main/resources/schema.sql
+3 (Optional).
+Create the database in postgres using the script in {DIRECTORY}/src/main/resources/schema.sql, modify the application.conf file

 4. Run the application